andrew-bibb/mbmp/README.md

 Becasue we use GStreamer most any media format can be played provided the GStreamer plugins are installed on your system.
-Additionally audio CD's and DVD's can be played, and for DVD's onscreen or keyboard control of the DVD menus is implemented.
+Additionally audio CD's and DVD's can be played, and for DVD's control of onscreen menus is implemented with either mouse or keyboard control.
 There is a basic playlist available and it is also possible to play internet media  streams.

 There are three modes available to control the player.
 The basic interface is an MPlayer like one with keyboard control.
 Key bindings are completely cusomizable